4id3y/unraid-youtube-dl/README.md

 Link to Docker Hub: https://hub.docker.com/r/4id3y/youtube-dl/

+#Intructions

-Just paste https://github.com/4id3y/unraid-templates into the docker/templates section on unraid
+01 Just paste https://github.com/4id3y/unraid-templates into the docker/templates section on unraid

-Click add container and select unraid-youtube-dl from the 4id3y subsection
+02 Click add container and select unraid-youtube-dl from the 4id3y subsection

-Then fill out the fields as below
+03 Then fill out the fields as below

   Name: Name of your container

   Download Location: Folder you with the container to download to.
 This maps to /persistent in the container.

   Playlist URL: The URL of your Youtube playlist

   Interval: How long you with the downloader to wait before checking your list again.